byogaratchagan/stepper_motor/README.md

 A stepper motor step signal generator/stepper motor speed control library for raspberry pi pico

+# Features
+- It can support to generate upto 32 step signals.
+- It can support a maximum upto 16 driver (16 pins for step and 16 pins for dir).
+- It supports the control of velocity, acceleration, jerk and distance.

 ## INSTALLATION
 Clone this repository into your projects folder